berkeley-stat243/stat243-fall-2020/sections/01/README.md

 See the R practice problems pdf above.
 We will go work on these problems in groups and go through the solutions and any questions that arise.

 ## UNIX
 We will use the problems from the UNIX tutorial on the SCF linked  [here](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-unix-basics/blob/master/unix-basics.html).
+For the tutorial materials visit this [Github repo](https://github.com/berkeley-scf/tutorial-unix-basics).